-On March 7, 2016, Trimaran Advisors, LLC repaid \$7.0 million of principal value of borrowings under the Trimaran Credit Facility.
+On January 26, 2017, Trimaran Advisors, LLC drew \$10 million under the Trimaran Credit Facility.

-The Company has evaluated events and transactions through March 9, 2016, which is the date the financial statements were issued for items that should potentially be recognized or disclosed in these financial statements.
-Other than described above, management has determined that there are no material subsequent events that would require adjustment to, or disclosure in, these consolidated financial statements.
+The Company has evaluated events and transactions occurring subsequent to the balance sheet date of December 31, 2016 for items that should potentially be recognized or disclosed in these financial statements.
+Other than described above, management has determined that there are no material subsequent events that would require adjustment to, or disclosure in, these combined financial statements.